amretapandey/PyBeginerProjects/README.md

 <br>

 ### 3. Run-Length Encoding
-The program encodes the given string with the key using Ceaser Cipher Encryption.
+The program encodes the given string using Run-Length Encoding Technique.

 <br>